 - You can take a support person to your hearing.
 This person can be anyone who is not a practicing lawyer.

-- DUSA Advocates often accompany students to hearings.
-If you want an Advocate at your hearing, please request this as soon as possible.
+DUSA Advocates often accompany students to hearings.
+If you want an Advocate at your hearing, please contact us as soon as possible.

 When will I know the outcome?

 - If you attend the hearing, it is likely you will be told the outcome at the end of your hearing.